 Intel Core Solo and Intel Core Duo processors are represented by 06_0EH.
 Processors bases on 65 nm Intel Core microarchitecture are represented by 06_0FH.
 Processors based on Enhanced Intel Core microarchitecture are represented by 06_17H and 06_1DH.
-CPUID family/stepping signatures of processors based on Intel microarchitecture (Nehalem) starts with 06_1AH and include 06_1EH, and 06_2EH.
+CPUID family/Model signatures of processors based on Intel microarchitecture code name Nehalem are represented by 06_1AH, 06_1EH, 06_1FH, and 06_2EH.
+Intel microarchitecture code name Westmere are represented by 06_25H, 06_2CH and 06_2FH.
+Intel microarchitecture code name Sandy Bridge are represented by 06_2AH.